licitdev/docs/configuration/data-model/collections.md

 :::tip Accountability vs. Telemetry

-This is a log of _who does what_ in the Project and is for your team's own use.
-This is different from [telemetry](/self-hosted/config-options/#telemetry), which is configured in environment variables.
+Accountability is a log of _who does what_ in your project.
+It is for your team's own use.
+This is different from [telemetry](/self-hosted/config-options/#telemetry), which is configured under [environment variables](/self-hosted/config-options/#telemetry).

 :::

-## Configure a Collection: Duplication
+### Duplication

 <video title="Duplication" autoplay muted loop controls>
 	<source src="" type="video/mp4" />
 </video>

-The **Save as Copy** option on the Item Page offers a way to effectively duplicate the current Item.
-This option lets you configure which parent/relational Field Values will be copied.
-However, since there may be unique or relational data within the Item, it's important to control exactly what will be copied.
+The **Save as Copy** option on the Item Details Page offers a way to effectively duplicate the current item.
+Since there may be unique or relational data within the item, it's important to control exactly what will be copied.
+Duplication lets you configure which parent & relational field values will be copied when you use **Save as Copy** on an item.

-- **Item Duplication Fields** — Check the Field(s) to copy values for when duplicating an Item.
+- **Item Duplication Fields** — Check the field(s) to copy values for when duplicating an item.

 ## Delete a Collection